bk/wmk-docs/content/gotchas.md

 ## A few gotchas

-The following are some of the things you might find surprising when creating a website with wmk:
+When creating a website with wmk, you might want to keep the following things in mind lest they surprise you:

-* The order of operations is as follows: (1) Copy files from `static/`; (2) run asset pipeline; (3) render Mako templates from `templates`; (4) render Markdown content from `content`.
+* The order of operations is as follows: (1) Copy files from `static/`; (2) run asset pipeline; (3) render Mako templates from `templates`; (4) render markdown content from `content`.
 As a consequence, later steps **may overwrite** files placed by earlier steps.
 This is intentional but definitely something to keep in mind.